grogdrinker/hmmstuff/README.md

 HMMSTUFF is a tool to help researchers to make the best use of the limited data available about light chain amyloids.
 Given a light chain amyloid, it tells you if there is a similar chain with experimentally solved structure.

-If you use chaHMMSTUFFplin in your research, please consider citing:
+If you use HMMSTUFF in your research, please consider citing:

 ## Installation